ethael/enviromon/README.md

 # enviromon
 Samsung Galaxy S4 (Note 3) Temperature, Humidity, Atmospheric pressure, Light and Noise intensity monitor project

+# Purpose
+- 24/7 monitoring of the surrounding environment
+- control other smart home devices like bulbs, fans, heating, aircondition based on gathered information
+- gather long term atmospheric/weather data
+- setup a "device per room" model for full potential

+# Possible extension ideas (not implemented)
+- code a weather forecast algorithm (detect sudden drops in atmospheric pressure)
+- show more data on the display (todays calendar, weather forecast...)
+- use it to directly control non smart devices (because the device has both bluetooth and even IRDA capabilities!)
+- add a button (or reimplement the app's noise detector for endless prompt listening) and use it as your voice command input and voice response output
+- utilize the phone camera as a simple security cam triggered by motion, sudden light drop or noise level change

 # Project structure
 - android app
 - python server (`server` directory)